Spanish foods that you just can’t leave the country without devouring. You’ll love everything!

 Jamón, the thin, exquisite and flavorful cured ham is the pride of the Iberian Peninsula.
 Visitors to Spain are always in a frenzy to get as much jamón past customs as possible, because once you try it you can’t help but want it every day or your life.
 There are two types of jamón in Spain: jamón ibérico which is produced only in Spain and comes from pigs that eat mainly acorns, and jamón serrano which is often cheaper because it doesn’t come exclusively from Spanish pigs that are fed acorns.

 Chorizo are pork sausages that come from the Iberian Peninsula.
 They’re red and juicy and fabulously fatty.
 You can eat them cured in a sandwich or fried as a tapa or entrée.
 If you’re really feeling adventurous try the morcilla, the black blood sausage which some Spaniards love.

 9. Pulpo a la gallega

-Pulpo a la gallega is the most well-known dish throughout all of Spain which comes from Galicia.
+Pulpo a la gallega one of the most well-known Spanish foods throughout all of Spain which comes from Galicia.
 Pulpo a la gallega is octopus that’s cooked and then sliced into small bite-sized pieces then drizzled with olive oil and sprinkled with cayenne pepper.
 Definitely a must-try for anyone visiting Spain as it’s impossible not to come across it in most bar menus.